-In cases of exceptional merit candidates may, on the recommendation of the examiners, have the degree awarded with Distinction and their subject matter.
+In cases of exceptional merit candidates may, on the recommendation of the examiners, have the degree awarded with Distinction

 4. Standards required for MEM with Distinction

 In recommending a candidate for admission to the degree and in recommending Distinction the examiners will take into consideration the combined results of the project report and of all courses taken.
 Note: Candidates may enquire from the Dean of Engineering and Forestry as to the standards required for Distinction.